 As organiser of the AFMAT Award for the Best Case in Tourism Management, the case centre thought it would be interesting to involve students in the evaluation process.
 Students regularly use case studies during their studies, so it seemed logical to ask for their opinions about the cases submitted.

 After having obtained agreement from its partners (CCMP and AFMAT), the case centre modified the call for papers accordingly, to inform the candidates for the award of this change.
 With this in mind, a new course has been designed at La Rochelle Tourism & Hospitality School.

 Innovating in partnership with companies

 For several years, Excelia Group has used case studies in its teaching of management.

-- For Research Lecturers… case studies provide real examples that can enrich their course material.
+- For research active faculty case studies provide real examples that can enrich their course material.

 Creation of a case study laboratory within Excelia Group

 ‘Top Cas’ award in Marketing from the CCMP (case study about the company Groupe Léa Nature)